 After teaching mostly art overseas for ten years, Miller returned to Canada in 2012 and moved to Edmonton in 2021, where he currently resides.

 In conclusion, I invite you to explore my work on my website, which I believe portrays me and my work far better than any written chronology.
-However, if there’s information you need vital to this being a viable application, please advise.
+If you need more information, please advise.